MWSandbox/docs/notes/k8s-deep-dive.md

   - Create default ServiceAccounts for new namespaces.

 # Container Runtime
+- It is responsible for managing the execution and lifecycle of containers
 - A working container runtime is required on each node to launch pods and containers
+- More than one CR can be used within a cluster - pods can specify it via RuntimeClass
+  - For each CR handler a RuntimeClass object can be created in the cluster and then referenced within the pods
+  - Handlers are defined on the nodes (e.g. containerd: config.toml)
+  - If a runtime is only available at specific nodes, `scheduling` field can be provided to schedule pod on corresponding nodes
+  - Overhead resources when running pods in a specific runtime can be specified with `overhead` field
 - Container Runtime Interface (CRI)
   - Enables kubelet to use variety of CR
   - Main protocol for communication between kubelet and container runtime (via grpc)
+- Container = Technology for packaging an application along with its runtime dependencies
+- Alternatives:
+  - containerd
+    - General purpose CR maintained by CNCF
+    - Own image mgmt library, integrates well with docker images
+    - Recommended by k8s as standard runtime
+    - Little more overhead compared to CRI-O
+    - Highly extensible with plugin architecture
+  - CRI-O
+    - Developed specifically for kubernetes (originally from OpenShift)
+    - Focuses on minimalism and security
+    - Uses containers/images and containers/storage from podman/buildah ecosystem

+# Container Lifecycle Hooks
+- PostStart
+  - Executed immediately after container creation, but might run after ENTRYPOINT
+- PreStop
+  - Executed immediately before container is terminated, hook must complete before TERM signal
+- Hook delivery guaranteed at least once -> Might be executed multiple times
+- Hook handler implementations:
+    - Exec: Executed command or script
+    - HTTP: Executes HTTP request against container endpoint
+    - Sleep: Pauses the container for a specified duration

 # Garbage Collection
 - Objects can link each other via owner references (dependent objects) - only in same namespace possible